umak1106/Project-msengage/Health++/README.md

  app 2 file -> code <br>
  Usage of KNN , SVC , Logistic Regression , Decision tree , Random forest , Naive Bayes etc for prediction of Mental health .<br>

+ ## Covid 19 Detection

+ Usage of Opencv to detect images and convolution neural network to detect the presence of covid 19 .<br>
+ app4 -> code

+ ## Cancer detection

+  Usage of Opencv to detect images and convolution neural network to detect the presence of cancerous lesions .<br>
+ app6 -> code